budvinchathura/serverless-faunadb-test/README.md

 # Introduction

-Complete source code used with serverless faundb tutorial medium article.
+Complete source code used with serverless faundb medium article.
-&nbsp;
+Starter code can be viewed in https://github.com/budvinchathura/serverless-faunadb-test-starter &nbsp;

 # Prerequisites and Configuration